wikimedia/mediawiki/tests/selenium/wdio-mediawiki/CONTRIBUTING.md

 5. Set the next release version in [package.json](./package.json).

 6. Run `npm install` in the root of MediaWiki Core to update `package-lock.json` file.
-   Make sure the machine has the same versions of Node.js and npm as CI.
+   Make sure the machine has the same versions of Node.js and npm as CI by using [https://github.com/wikimedia/fresh](Fresh).

    ```bash
    # From mediawiki-core